 Section 77/1 (10/1) of the Revenue Code defines an e-Service as “services including incorporeal property which are delivered over the Internet or any other electronic network and the nature of which renders their service essentially automated and impossible to ensure in the absence of information technology.”

-Here are some examples of electronic services:
+Here are some examples of electronic services based on our experience:

 - Software programs;

 - Distance teaching via a pre-recorded medium such as online courses;

 - Electronic data management such as website supply, web-hosting, automated and digital maintenance of programmed;

 - Providing or supporting a business or personal presence on an electronic network;

 - Support services performed, via electronic means, for arranging and facilitating the completion of transactions, which may not be digital in nature, such as commission fees to intermediaries’ service fees to consumers and merchants for the sale of products through the electronic marketplace.

 The authorities gave a non-exhaustive list of e-Services excluded from this new e-Service VAT rule: